brendondalaba/tldr-bible/src/content/bible/32-jonah.md

 group: 'Minor Prophets'
 ---

-# Jonah
-*The God of Relentless Mercy*

-> “Salvation belongs to the Lord.” — **Jonah 2:9**

-Jonah is more than a story about a man and a great fish — it’s about a great God with even greater compassion.
-Through Jonah’s reluctance and rebellion, we see that God’s mercy reaches both the disobedient prophet and the undeserving sinner.

----

 ## Overview
 God calls Jonah, a prophet from Israel, to go to **Nineveh**, the capital of Assyria — Israel’s enemy — and warn them of coming judgment.
 Instead of obeying, Jonah runs in the opposite direction.